Alex-Ozun/TuistCloudDummyApp/README.md

 Only build and test modified targets.

-Given the following diagram:
+GIVEN the following diagram, where CI had cached `LibraryA`, `LibraryB`, `FeatureA`, `FeatureB`:

 ![graph](graph.png)

-SCENARIO 1: Only `FeatureA` is modified, we expect the following:
+SCENARIO 1: For Pull Request were only `FeatureA` is modified, we expect the following:

  - `App`: build and test
- - `LibraryA`: cached and tests skipped
+ - `LibraryA`: use cache and skip tests
- - `LibraryB`: cached and tests skipped
+ - `LibraryB`: use cache and skip tests
  - `FeatureA`: build and test
- - `FeatureB`: cached and tests skipped
+ - `FeatureB`: use cache and skip tests

-SCENARIO 1: Only `LibraryA` is modified, we expect the following:
+SCENARIO 1: For Pull Request were only `LibraryA` is modified, we expect the following:

  - `App`: build and test
  - `LibraryA`: build and test
- - `LibraryB`: cached and tests skipped
+ - `LibraryB`: use cache and skip tests
  - `FeatureA`: build and test
  - `FeatureB`: build and test